MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

       :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/teams-add-features_1.png" alt-text="To add capabilities by using command palette.":::

-   1. From the drop-down menu that appears, select the capability you want to add to your project.
+   1. From the drop-down list that appears, select the capability you want to add to your app.

        :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/notification-add-capabilities_1.png" alt-text="notification":::

 ### Use TeamsFx CLI

-You can use TeamsFx CLI an alternative way for adding features to your app project.
+You can use TeamsFx CLI as an alternative way for adding capabilities to your Teams app project.

 This section lists the capabilities you can add to your Teams app using TeamsFx CLI commands.
 Before you add capabilities to your app, ensure that you’ve changed the directory to your project directory.